hbowie/practopian-v3/commonplace-book/Politics and the Debasement of Language.md

 Title:  Politics and the Debasement of Language

-Tags:   Practopian, critical thinking, written word
+Tags:   critical thinking, written word

 Author: George Orwell